apache/trafficserver/doc/developer-guide/config-vars.en.rst

 The simplest mechanism for handling updates is the ``REC_EstablishStaticConfigXXX`` family of functions.
-This mechanism will cause the value in the indicated instance to be updated in place when an update to :file:`records.config` occurs.
+This mechanism will cause the value in the indicated instance to be updated in place when an update to :file:`records.yaml` occurs.
 This is done asynchronously using atomic operations.
 Use of these variables must keep that in mind.